Allon-chauhan/cloud-infrastructure-as-service/README.md

-# Module 5 - Cloud & Infrastructure as Service Basics
+# Cloud & Infrastructure as Service Basics

 This folder contains data and information required to host a Java-React application on a remote server!